40 Years of Stable Petroleum Legislation

 The Israeli Petroleum Law, 5712-1952, was enacted in 1952 and underwent revision in 1965, in an attempt to encourage foreign interest in exploration activities.
 The Law governs the exploration and production of petroleum in Israel, including the continental shelf.
 “Petroleum” is defined as “any fluid, whether liquid or gaseous, and includes oil, natural gas, natural gasoline, condensates and related fluid hydrocarbons, and also asphalt and other solid petroleum hydrocarbons when dissolved in and producible with fluid petroleum”.

 Petroleum resources belong to the State, whether or not located on state lands.
 No person is allowed to explore for or produce petroleum without receiving a right under the Law.
 The Law provides for three types of rights, two relevant to the exploration stage, and the third for production.
-The map above shows the petroleum rights in Israel outstanding as of March 31, 2009.

 The lowest level right is the preliminary permit, which may be granted for a period not exceeding 18 months.
 The permit allows the prospector to conduct preliminary investigations, except for test drilling, to ascertain the prospects for discovering petroleum in the area covered by the permit.
 The recipient of a preliminary permit is entitled to request a priority right on the permit area, which, if granted, prevents the awarding of any other petroleum right on the area.
 There are no statutory restrictions as to maximum size of the permit area or to the number of permits which may be held by one prospector.
 However the policy is to award no larger an area than that for which the applicant has a reasonable plan of operation and has shown possession of the necessary financial resources to execute the plan.